12–15 minutes

 Language: Hindi and English, Subtitles in English

-Kapila (ben) Tadvi
+The Late Kapila (ben) Tadvi

-Vaghadia, Gujarat
+Waghadia, Gujarat

-Kapilaben’s interview is a must listen as it throws light on the terrible history of dispossession of a scheduled tribe community and the amazing role the adivasi women have played in one of the key struggles against destructive development in independent India, a struggle which raised an important question about development projects: “Who Benefits?
+Kapilaben’s interview is a ‘must listen’ as it throws light on the terrible history of dispossession of a scheduled tribe community and the amazing role that adivasi women have played in this key struggle against destructive development in independent India.
+It is a struggle which brought an important question about development projects to the forefront: “Who Benefits?
 At Whose Cost?”
-Kapilaben led the struggle from the front and it was from her home the NBA office functioned for several years.
-Her interview helps us understand first-hand the other side of this symbol of the “Gujarat Model”, and what this large-dam based model of development has done to the people belonging to the scheduled tribe of the same state.
+Kapilaben led the struggle from the front and for several years, the NBA office functioned from her home.
+Her firsthand experience of the struggle against the SSP and what it has done to the people belonging to the scheduled tribe of Gujarat exposes for everyone the underbelly of this large-dam based ‘Gujarat Model’.

 Interview Duration: 2:00:00